-Wayward is a relatively new brand whose main focus is on skateboard wheels next to pretty nice streetwear.
-To test whether the urethane of the “new kid on the block” is worth something, I took a closer look at the Wayward Cannon Shapeshifter wheels during a skate test.
+Wayward is a relatively new brand whose main focus is on skateboard wheels, not to mention some pretty nice streetwear.
+To test whether the urethane from the “new kid on the block” can hold its own, I took a closer look at the Wayward Cannon Shapeshifter wheels in a skate test.

-Wayward Wheels has been founded in 2014 by Andrew Brophy and Benny Fairfax, in order to do their own thing, as the name already suggests.
+Wayward Wheels was founded in 2014 by Andrew Brophy and Benny Fairfax, in an effort to do their own thing and go their own way, as the name already suggests.
 The whole deal seems to work out pretty well too since the young team oozes style and technical skateboarding with riders like Lucas Puig, Rodrigo TX, Tyler Bledsoe, Lucien Clarke and Miles Silvas.
-According to their website, the brand’s motto is “We always win”.
-This gave me more than enough reason to test if the skateboard wheels from Wayward can hold up to this.
+According to their website, the brand’s motto is, “We always win”.
+This gave me more than enough reason to test whether the skateboard wheels from Wayward can deliver on that promise.

 Wayward’s wheels have a pretty minimalistic design.
 This applies to the graphics as well as to the shape of the wheels.
 The Cannon Shapeshifter Wheels come with subtle logo prints on the front and a larger Chewy Cannon signature print on the inside of one of the four wheels.

-During the very first session, I initially recognized that the Wayward Cannon Shapeshifter wheels are sort of wider than common wheels with a classic shape.
-Due to the wide contact patch’s traction, I had much control over my board regardless of the relatively high 101 A Durometer.
+During the very first session, I immediately recognized that the Wayward Cannon Shapeshifter wheels are considerably wider than typical wheels with a classic shape.
+Due to the traction from the wide contact patch, I had loads of control over my board regardless of the relatively high 101 A Durometer.

-„The wheels were very controllable at high speed“
+“The wheels were very controllable at high speeds”

 Generally speaking, I had the impression that the wheels were very controllable at high speed.
-So, in short, I would say that the Round Cut from Wayward is a versatile wheel shape that could catch many riders fancy – from technical skateboarding to the mini ramp.
-Nevertheless, I skated wheels before that I was a bit more down with.
+So, in short, I would say that the Round Cut from Wayward is a versatile wheel shape that could catch many riders’ fancy – from technical skateboarding to the mini ramp.
+Nevertheless, I’ve skated wheels before that I was a bit more down with.

 Durability / Flatspots